imvbh/Python-MiniGames/README.md

 Usage:

-Run 'TicTacToe.py'.
+Run 'TicTacToe.py'. <br>
-Take turns to place your "X" or "O" on the board.
+Take turns to place your "X" or "O" on the board. <br>
  Win by forming a line of three of your symbols horizontally, vertically, or diagonally.